douaeelh2/Spring-Boot-Documentation/README.md

   ```

 ### 7. @RestController:
-- is a specific annotation in Spring MVC that combines the functionality of @Controller and @ResponseBody.
+- is a specific annotation in Spring MVC that combines the functionality of `@Controller` and `@ResponseBody`.
 It's used to annotate controller classes that handle HTTP requests in RESTful applications.
 In other words, `@RestController` is essentially a simplified version of @Controller intended to be used in the context of building RESTful APIs.
 - When a class is annotated with `@RestController`, each method in that class is automatically annotated with `@ResponseBody`.
 This means that each method in the controller class directly returns the result as an HTTP response, without going through view resolution.

    ```java